jiaweit2/msa-middleware/README.md

 ## Config
-Edit `middleware/custom/global-conf.json` to config the nodes information in the correct format.
+- Edit `middleware/custom/global-conf.json` to config the nodes information in the correct format.
 An example is given in that file.
+- Write your own query in `application/data/query`.

 ## Run a Node